isomerpages/edb-pix/_build-team/Relocate key employees/Prepare employees for their move to Singapore.md

 description: Prepare employees for their move to Singapore
 third_nav_title: Relocate key employees
 ---
 # Prepare Key Employees for their move to Singapore

 Singapore has been consistently ranked best place for expats to live and work in Asia [\[1\]](#_ftn1) and the safest country with the highest quality of living in Asia. [\[2\]](#_ftn2)

- For those planning to live and work in Singapore, they would want to better understand:
+&nbsp;For those planning to live and work in Singapore, they would want to better understand:

 * What are my options for Housing in Singapore?